runrunicd/blog/content/post/2023-08-28-llm-fine-tuning/index.md

 #### The Traditional Way
 Traditionally, data scientists are trained in academic settings to focus on algorithms.
 These algorithms serve as specialized tools in a toolkit, each designed to solve specific problems.
 For instance, supervised machine learning algorithms are employed to discern patterns and make predictions when ground truth labels are available.
 Commonly used algorithms include logistic regression for predicting binary events and XGBoost for class prediction, where trade-offs between precision and recall are managed through threshold selections.
 In the realm of unsupervised machine learning, where the task is to identify clusters without ground truth, classical algorithms like k-means, hierarchical clustering, DBSCAN, and Gaussian Mixture Models are often used.

 However, during my experience in the industry, I've discovered that data quality and feature engineering are equally crucial for adapting a machine learning model to achieve high accuracy in business tasks.
 Why is this the case?
-My intuition suggests that human intentions and insights are encapsulated within these two components.
+My intuition suggests that human intention and insight are encapsulated within these two components.
 Data quality ensures that clear ground truth labels are provided to the model, while feature engineering infuses business logic or common sense into the model by clarifying and filtering out noise.

 <br></br>